VOLUME 3 PART 1: THE THIRD AND FOURTH LEIPZIG CYCLES 1725-7.

 However C 39, a particularly imposing cantata, was composed for the first Sunday after Trinity in 1726.
 Might it be that this was intended to usher in the fourth of the five cycles mentioned in CPE Bach′s and Agricola′s 1754 Obituary?
 If so, we are left with a very truncated third cycle (fifteen works, Cs 168-129) with the fourth fairing not much better (twenty-two works, Cs 39-84).
 What now stands as a possible fourth (as set out by Wolff, p 284) could then be seen as the remnants of a fifth comprising Cs 197-157, a mere ten cantatas, several of which were not newly composed.

-We can, of course, surmise and regret that a possible fifty others may have been lost, particularly if we give credence to the Obituary′s statements.
-Of the few remaining works one (C 190) was originally performed in the first cycle and another (C 84) in the third.
+This being the case, we might surmise and regret that a possible fifty others may have been lost from this period, particularly if we give credence to the Obituary′s statements.
+Of this handful of works one (C 190) was originally performed in the first cycle and another (C 84) in the third.
 Three others (Cs 197a, 145 and 188) have been transmitted in incomplete form.
 This leaves only six complete and, as far as we can ascertain, newly composed cantatas.
 Nevertheless, we are grateful for their survival because within them we find Bach continuing various aspects of his ongoing experimental work.
-Fine examples of large scale choruses, sinfonias and chamber movements may be found here as well as various forms of structural development.
+Fine examples of large scale choruses, sinfonias and chamber movements may be found here as well as inspired forms of structural development.

 Controversy is likely to continue but perhaps the important thing is not to argue about the groupings of these cantatas but rather to cherish them as individual creations.
-Nevertheless, it is still illuminating to examine what we know of their chronological timeline whereby much can be gleaned about Bach′s monumental achievement in planning and executing the creation of such a large body of ′well regulated′ church music.
+Nevertheless, it is still illuminating to survey what we know of their chronological timeline, whereby much can be gleaned about Bach′s overall achievement in planning and executing his unique vision of ′well regulated′ church music.

-Additionally, some listeners and scholars may feel that he brought different perspectives to the expressions of faith and belief in some of the later works.
+Additionally, some listeners and scholars will doubtless recognise the different perspectives he brought to musical structures and forms of expression in a number of these later works.